meganemichel/nf-tower-docs/content/docs/launch/overview.md

   - "Alain Coletta"
   - "Seqera Labs"

-headline: 'Launching Nextflow pipelines with Tower.nf'
+headline: 'Pipeline Execution'
-description: 'Prescriptive guide to launch Nextflow pipelines using Tower.nf'
+description: 'Guide to launching pipelines using Nextflow Tower.'
 menu:
   docs:
     parent: Launching Pipelines
     weight: 1
 ---

 {{% warning %}}

-All pipelines are executed in a users own compute infrastructure.
+See the [**Compute Environment**](/docs/compute-environments) documentation to learn how to create an environment.

+{{% /warning %}}

 Tower currently supports launching into **AWS**, **Google**, **Slurm** and **LSF** compute environments.

-See the [**Compute Environment**](/docs/compute-environments) documentation to learn how to configure an environment.
-{{% /warning %}}
+In the following example we will launch the nf-core RNASeq pipeline using a Google Cloud compute environment we have previously set up.

 To launch a pipeline: